 With the new addition of the Case Study segment, allocate your time appropriately between the 2 segments.

-McKinsey released an update and some of our clients reported that they had 35 minutes for the adjusted Redrock Study game.
-It is recommended to split that time equally between the Investigation-Analysis-Report part and the Case Questions.
+It is recommended to split that time equally between the Investigation-Analysis-Report part and the Mini Case Questions.

 The roll-out of the Red Rock Study game